The harvest that started it all

 This story doesn't begin with a bagel.
 It begins over 80 years ago, when a family migrated from Monterey, Nuevo León and followed the harvest through the Willamette Valley.
 Strawberries, pole beans, hops, potatoes.
 Fields they didn't own.
 Wages they didn't set.

-Juniper was born in Santa Cruz in 2020.
-Juni's Cruz is named for her and for that coastal community.
+Juni's Cruz is named for her, and for that coastal community.
 Cruz is Spanish for cross — a crossroads.
 Where a mother's dream meets her daughter's future.
-We have always believed that where you are planted is not an accident.